code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/instructions.md

 We've also been working in teams (hopefully pairs!) at our computers to try out working on these activities, we'll start off doing that again today ⌨ 🖱.

-## PAIR PROGRAMMING: Creating connections, or linking web sites
+## Creating connections, or linking web sites

 Links are one of the most common features of web sites.
 In fact, they are what make web sites a "web".
 You can click on a link and "jump" or "follow" it to another page!
 The neat part about a link is that it doesn't have to be only text, it can be an image or other element.